vector-js/vector/hugo/content/documentation/getting-started/_index.md

 let control = interactive.control( 100, 100);
 {{< /highlight >}}

-Serve the HTML page from a local folder over the network. <a href="https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en" target="_blank">Web Server for Chrome</a> is a handy tool for doing this.
+Serve the HTML page from a local folder over the network. <a href="https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en" target="_blank" rel="noopener">Web Server for Chrome</a> is a handy tool for doing this.
 The result is the following interactive: a blank SVG image with the default dimensions of 600 by 300 pixels.
 TODO: Download starter pack or watch the getting started tutorial.

 <img src="/images/getting-started.svg" alt="" >